Northern Ireland: getting the right treatment and care

 The NICE guidelines are recommendations, and not law.
 The actual length of time it takes to see a neurologist for the first time is likely to depend on how many appointments are available and how many people are on the waiting list.
 But you should be seen within NHS maximum waiting times.

 The Public Health Agency Health and Social Care Board sets out targets for waiting times.
-The current targets are that, by March 2021, 5 out of 10 patients should be seen within 9 weeks for a first appointment.
-And that no-one should have to wait more than 52 weeks.
-At present the actual waiting times for first appointments and reviews are much longer than this.
+Currently the actual waiting times for first appointments and reviews are much longer than the their target.
 The neurology services are working hard to see how they can improve this.

 At first you are likely to see a neurologist.
 If you need a more specialist doctor and there isn’t one within your trust you may be referred to the Regional Services in Belfast.